Our People

 Natalie Cotterell

-Hayley James is Senior Research Fellow in the Centre for Personal Financial Wellbeing at Aston Business School.
-She completed her PhD in Sociology at the University of Manchester on pension decision-making practices, supervised by Professor Debora Price and Professor Tine Buffel.
-Hayley’s research interests concern sociological perspectives on money, finance and value, and how they intersect with ageing and the lifecourse, using qualitative research methods to understand complex personal experiences.
+Hayley James is a Senior Research Fellow in the Centre for Personal Financial Wellbeing at Aston Business School.
+She completed her PhD in Sociology at The University of Manchester, focusing on pension decision-making practices.
+Hayley’s research interests include sociological perspectives on money, finance, and value, and their intersections with ageing and the lifecourse, using qualitative methods to understand complex personal experiences.